psybersonik/tracer/README.md

 # Tracer

+**Version: 0.7.0**

-A Prometheus exporter for MTR (My Traceroute) that runs MTR periodically and exposes network diagnostic metrics, enhanced with Autonomous System Number (ASN) information using a MaxMind GeoLite2 ASN database (version 0.7.0).
+A Prometheus exporter for MTR (My Traceroute) that runs MTR periodically and exposes network diagnostic metrics, enhanced with Autonomous System Number (ASN) information using a MaxMind GeoLite2-ASN database.

 ## Features

 - Runs MTR against single or multiple targets with configurable schedules.
-- Exposes Prometheus metrics for packet loss, latency, route volatility, MaxMind database update status, and more, with `target`, `hop`, `ip`, `asn`, and `org` labels.
+- Exposes Prometheus metrics for packet loss, latency, route volatility, and database update status, with `target`, `hop`, `ip`, `asn`, and `org` labels.
-- Supports ASN lookups using a local `GeoLite2-ASN.mmdb` database, with fallback to "unavailable" if the database is unavailable.
+- Supports ASN lookups using a local MaxMind GeoLite2-ASN.mmdb database, loaded into memory, with fallback to "unavailable" if the database is unavailable or no ASN entry is found.
-- Safely updates the MaxMind database in-line at configurable intervals, using local files or MaxMind API downloads, with success/failure metrics.
+- Safely updates the MaxMind database at configurable intervals, using local files or MaxMind API downloads, with success/failure metrics.
 - Configurable via command-line flags or YAML file (with `#` comment support and environment variable substitution).
 - Redirects non-`/metrics` HTTP requests to `/metrics` (and non-`/metrics/golang` if Go metrics enabled).
-- Logs to stdout or a specified file, including detailed MaxMind update events and a specific message when the database is first downloaded after being unavailable.
+- Logs to stdout or a specified file, including detailed database update events and version information.
 - Default configuration (`default_config.yaml`) used when no arguments are provided.
 - Option to disable Go runtime metrics.
 - Continues execution with ASN values as "unavailable" if `GeoLite2-ASN.mmdb` is missing, until the database is downloaded or provided.